MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/general-ledger/financial-reporting-currency-capability.md

 ## Reporting on currency
 By default, any amount appearing in a report will appear as the accounting currency amount.
 Any of the following actions will cause some level of translation to take place:
 * Use of a reporting tree to summarize multiple legal entites with different accounting currencies
-* Modifying the (?) currency field in the column definition
+* Modifying the currency display field in the column definition from blank or to something other than accounting currency
 * Modifying the (?) currency in the row definition
 * Using the (?) currency in the web viewer or the options pane of the web viewer